 HHSC will give you a final decision within 90 days from the date you asked for the hearing.

-If you need help filing a request for a State Fair Hearing you can call Member Services at 1-866-959-2555 and ask a Member Advocate to help you.
+If you need help filing a request for a fair hearing you can call Member Services and ask a Member Advocate to help you.